 These results were very positive, and we plan to include Ambassadors in our programming in the future.

 Education & Outreach Activities and Participation Summary

 Educational and outreach activities in 2019 focused on facilitating opportunities for residents to learn about the Ambassador program and understand if it is an opportunity they are interested in participating in.
-Once all Ambassadors have been identified and on-boarded, they will receive further training and professional and leadership development opportunities to ensure they can perform their new Ambassador roles in 2020 with success, educating their fellow neighbors about the mobile market and engaging in peer-to-peer nutrition education.
-We are finalizing the training packet, info sheet, and other materials (i.e. recipe cards) for the Ambassadors.
+Once all Ambassadors were identified and on-boarded, they received further training and professional and leadership development opportunities to ensure they could perform their new Ambassador roles in 2020 with success, educating their fellow neighbors about the mobile market and engaging in peer-to-peer nutrition education.
+We developed a training packet, info sheet, and other materials (i.e. recipe cards) for the Ambassadors.

-We are finalizing 2020 consumer outreach/educational materials, which will educate residents about what the mobile market is and what’s available, where and when it stops, why eating fresh produce is important, who the farmers are, and how to participate while maximizing spending with SNAP/Market Match access and other incentives.
+We developed 2020 consumer outreach/educational materials, which educated residents about what the mobile market is and what's available, where and when it stops, why eating fresh produce is important, who the farmers are, and how to participate while maximizing spending with SNAP/Market Match access and other incentives.

 20 New American farmers participating in ORIS's New American Sustainable Agriculture Program increased their sales by selling a cumulative $8099.00 to the mobile market by the end of the 2019 season.
 A majority of the farmers reported making more money on wholesale than they did the previous year, and intend to plan their farm production accordingly for 2020 to meet the new demand of the mobile market.

 20 New American farmers also gained knowledge and awareness around the operations and function of a mobile market, how to participate in selling to the mobile market, and what products the mobile market buys-in from farmers.